Inquiry and Connection process in bluetooth – bluez tutorial in c

 HCI_Disconnect LMP_detach Disconnection_Complete_Event

 Either side can end an active connection at any time.
 The host sends HCI_Disconnect to its controller.
-The controller sends LMP_detach over the air to the remote controller.
-Both controllers then fire a Disconnection_Complete_Event up to their respective hosts independently.
+The controller sends LMP_detach over the air to the remote.
+Both controllers then send Disconnection_Complete_Event to their respective hosts independently.

 Figure 5 — Disconnection Procedure